FoxVFoxyF/clown/README.md

-# it could be patched but i know how to fix it, please make issue request for update and i'll rewrite code
+# its patched but i know how to fix it, please make issue request for update and i'll rewrite code

 # clown 0.45
   clown allows connect character ai to discord via alt account(NOT bot acc) program is simple and my first.